 - Controversial comments by political or government leaders that require a response

-Organization and message preparation will ensure that your leader is ready for the breaking news, when it happens.
+Organization and message preparation will ensure that leaders are ready for breaking news when it happens.